Galaxy S9: The US Might Get A Really Disappointing Version Of Samsung’s First 2018 Flagship, Claims New Rumor

 Samsung, after all, uses the S-series’ multimedia and multitasking capabilities as a huge selling point for the smartphone line.
 Thus, by making its Qualcomm Snapdragon 845-powered devices significantly inferior to its Exynos-powered line, Samsung is risking quite a lot of ire from users who would end up paying the same amount of money for a device that is noticeably weaker than one released for a different market.

-The Samsung Galaxy S9 and S9+’s performance has already been a huge point of interest among smartphone fans recently, after the 2018 flagship’s benchmark scores emerged on Geekbench.
-As noted in this previous report from The Inquisitr, the scores of the Galaxy S9 on Geekbench were found to be far inferior to the iPhone X.
+The Samsung Galaxy S9 and S9+’s performances have already been a huge point of interest among smartphone fans recently after the 2018 flagship’s benchmark scores emerged on Geekbench.
+As noted in this previous report from the Inquisitr, the scores of the Galaxy S9 on Geekbench were found to be far inferior to the iPhone X.

 I want too see that #GalaxyS9 pic.twitter.com/7Z6lgaZDV7